CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 <img src="/img/events/intro-html/sherminn.jpg" width="200px"/>

-Sher Minn is a front-end web developer and designer.
+Sher Minn is a freelance front-end web developer and designer.
+She enjoys making building websites and making graphics.
+You can check out some of her work [here](http://behance.net/piratefsh).

 ##How do I get there?
 The iTrain building is close to KLCC and within walkable distance from the Ampang Park LRT station.